VUEngine/VUEngine-Core/readme.txt

-source/base/libgccvb/	heavily modified libgccvb lib/					miscellaneous files needed for linking, etc. lib/src/				miscellaneous files needed for linking, etc.	sources, and other utilities sources. utilities/				miscellaneous utitilities for padding, sound, etc.
+source/base/libgccvb/	heavily modified libgccvb lib/					miscellaneous files needed for linking, etc. lib/src/				miscellaneous files needed for linking, etc.	sources, and other utilities sources. utilities/				miscellaneous utilities for padding, sound, etc.

 For more documentation go to: